Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 Carefresh

 The bedding that everyone recommends for small animals.
 It's very absorbent and keeps smells down really well but it is impossible to get in any kind of economy bulk size in the UK.
-We used it for our guinea pigs until recently but had to mix it with other bedding to keep the cost down as a £3 10 litre bag isn't enough.
-It's difficult to get hold of and works out very expensive for guinea pigs although less so for the smaller cages of rats and degus.
+We used it for our guinea pigs until recently but had to mix it with other bedding to keep the cost down.
+It's become much easier to get hold of in recent years and is less expensive for the smaller cages of rats and degus.
 There are some reports of people having allergies to it although it is certainly less of a problem than hay/ straw or shavings.

-Pros: Low dust and allergy.
+Pros: Lower dust and allergy.
 Very absorbent and keeps odours down really well.

 Cons: Expensive and difficult to source.
 Some people seem to get allergies to it.